abhikmitra/blog/content/blog/durable-task/index.md

 ### Steps

 We will see whats the process in which Orchestrator provides reliability.
 We will ignore the tracking Queue for now and add that later.
-To kepe the diagrams simple , lets assume we just have 1 Task that gets invoked.
+To kepe the diagrams simple , let's assume we have 1 Task that gets invoked.

 1. We start the process with the following code from the Client.
 ```C#